Simulates real-time network traffic on a MIL-STD-1553 data bus, emulating BC-RT, RT-BC and RT-RT transfers.Designed by Steven Merrifield in Australia

 The differential output signal is transformer coupled, electrically isolating the emulator from the acquisition equipment.

 A breathing LED provides operational status indication and the PCB will be protected with clear heat shrink.
+Assembled by hand in panels of two.

 This product is advertised elsewhere so stock numbers may change without notice.